aurorusidk/starling/DESIGN.md

 ## Function declaration
 Functions are declared using the `fn` keyword.
 The language will infer the return type of a function if one is not given.

+The `void` type is used for functions that have no return value.

 Parameters of functions are formatted similarly to variable declarations.
 It's possible to provide a type to be enforced, as well as a default value, though neither are mandatory.
 `fn foo(arg type = default) {}`